 Campbell, A. (2014).
 Active by design: a flipping experience.
 In WCELfest14.
 Conference held at University of Waikato, Hamilton, New Zealand.

 Campbell, A. M. (2014).
 Not science as I know it.
 New Zealand Skeptic, 111, 22-23.

 Campbell, A. (2013).
 Plagiarism in the NZ tertiary sector.
 In Radio New Zealand interview with Jim Mora,.

 Campbell, A. (2013).
 Leadership of learning.
 In Great Teaching and Learning Ideas from Winners of Tertiary Teaching Excellence Awards.
 Conference held at Auckland.

 Campbell, A. (2013).
 Does breastfeeding really have an impact on a child's social mobility?.
 In Radio New Zealand interview,.

 Campbell, A., & Gould, K. (2012).
-Active by design: learning through 'designing' an organism in tertiary biology classes.
-In NZASE Science Conference.
-Conference held at The University of Auckland, Auckland.
+Active by design: learning through ‘designing’ an organism in tertiary biology classes.
+In SciCon.
+Conference held at Auckland, New Zealand.